Scroll directly to

-I welcome invitations to work with communities to find and respect the stories- whether its personal oral history, local events that need rediscovering and retelling, or exploring how our daily lives can become part of the future tales that are told.
+Janet welcomes invitations to work with communities to find and respect the stories- whether its personal oral history, local events that need rediscovering and retelling, or exploring how our daily lives can become part of the future tales that are told.

-Below are two examples of projects I have worked on.
+Below are examples of those projects.

 Age to Age in Stories and Songs